MichiganCOG/M-PACT/README.md

 --metricsDir        Name of sub directory within experiment to store metrics.
 Unique directory names allow for parallel testing.

---metricsMethod     Which method to use to calculate accuracy metrics. (avg_pooling, last_frame, svm, svm_train or extract_features)
+--metricsMethod     Which method to use to calculate accuracy metrics.
+During training only used to set up correct file structure. (avg_pooling, last_frame, svm, svm_train or extract_features)

 --preprocMethod     Which preprocessing method to use, allows for the use of multiple preprocessing files per model architecture